anon-anon-anony/sicb_paper/README.md

 Then run in terminal:
 `python inference.py`

-You should a printout of some uncertainty metrics, TP and TN rates, and file save updates print out before successful completion, e.g.:
+You should see a printout of some uncertainty metrics, TP and TN rates, and file save updates print out before successful completion, e.g.:

 ```
 % python uncertainty_plotting.py